-Enjoy a six night barge cruise along beautiful Canal du Nivernais, intertwined with the river Yonne it is a jewel in the crown of canal cruising and our most popular route.
+Enjoy a six night barge cruise along beautiful Canal du Nivernais, intertwined with the river Yonne it is the jewel in the crown of canal cruising and our most popular route.

-Constructed between 1784 and 1843 to transport firewood and products of the region to Paris.
-Renowned for its beauty and tranquillity, the canal passes through picturesque valleys, villages, historic towns, and vineyards.
+Constructed between 1784 and 1843 to transport firewood and products of the region to Paris, it is renowned for its beauty and tranquillity, passing through picturesque valleys, vineyards, villages, and historic towns.

 Included : 6 breakfasts, 5 lunches, and 1 dinner aboard, tours, entrance fees, evening chauffeur service, and Paris transfers.

 Not included : 5 Dinners ashore at local restaurants along our route.
 Add addition dinners aboard with our Cruise Builder.

 2pm Paris rendezvous for a 2 1/2 hour private transfer to the Randle moored at the picturesque village of Chevroches.
 Welcome aboard with Champagne and canapés.

 Visit nearby Clamecy (pop’ 4,500) an old town nestled in rolling landscape of the Nievre region from where the Nivernais canal gets its name.
 Take a stroll through the meandering cobbled streets to the magnificent 16c church St Martin.
 Clamecy was the seat of the bishop of Bethlehem for 600 years and a centre of logging for 400,

 A classic French restaurant hotel with relaxed surroundings and extensive wine list.

 At 9am we descend onto the river Yonne, the morning cruise takes us past limestone cliffs and the 14c fortified farm Chartreuse-de-Bassville.
 After stopping for lunch we continue to our destination of the day, Lucy-sur-Yonne (pop’ 151) Visit the 11c church with restored stained glass windows and nearby mill pond.